apiskunovs/vq-dss-sfh-setup/README.md

 # build entity and property index.
 It takes ~35h and ~2h accordingly
 # now indexing command supports BaseFolder configurability (-b <path>). by default it is set to
-# "%userprofile%\SparqlForHumans".
+# "%userprofile%\SparqlForHumans\Wikidata".
 This path will be required for server configuration to look
 # indexes into.
 REMARK: both indexes are expected to be in the same BaseFolder.
 dotnet run -- -i latest-truthy.filterAll-Sorted.gz -e
 dotnet run -- -i latest-truthy.filterAll-Sorted.gz -p